Nonprofit Statement of Financial Position: Guide + Template

 Calculating Cash on Hand

-There are two equations you can use to gain the aforementioned insights into how much funding you have available to cover your nonprofit’s expenses—particularly the administrative and fundraising costs that make up your overhead—from the data on your balance sheet.
+There are two equations you can use to understand how much funding you have available to cover your nonprofit's routine expenses—especially overhead costs—from the data on your balance sheet.

-The simpler of the two calculates your organization’s months of cash on hand, which you can figure out by dividing your total cash and cash equivalents (e.g., most low-risk investment vehicles like treasury bills and money market mutual funds) by your average monthly expenses.
-Try to have three to six months of cash on hand at any given time, aiming for the upper end of that range if you’re planning for growth and the lower end if you just want to be prepared for emergencies and achieve stability.
+The simpler of the two calculates your organization's months of cash on hand, which you can figure out by dividing your total cash and cash equivalents by your average monthly expenses.
+Try to have three to six months of cash on hand at any given time, aiming for the upper end of that range if you're planning for growth and the lower end to achieve stability and emergency preparedness.

-The other equation calculates your nonprofit’s months of liquid unrestricted net assets (LUNA), which is a bit more complicated but also more accurate because it takes restricted funds into account.
-Follow these steps to determine months of LUNA:
+The other equation calculates your nonprofit's months of liquid unrestricted net assets (LUNA), which is more complicated but also more accurate because it takes restricted funds into account.
+Follow these steps to determine your months of LUNA:

 1. Find the total value of your nonprofit's property and equipment in the assets section of your statement of financial position.